 Vat Photopolymerization processes, like Stereolithography (SLA), are known for achieving incredibly high detail in the prints as well as smoother surfaces versus other processes like Selective Laser Sintering (SLS) or Fused Deposition Modeling (FDM).
 Like FDM and DMLS, this process requires the use of sacrificial support structures to produce overhanging features.
 This requires the first layer of parts printed to be fused to the build plate.

 Although a similar result, there are two main ways of growing 3D printed parts using vat photopolymerization.
-The first is with the build plate starting at the top of the resin bath, and moving downwards, submerging into the resin as the part is being cured on each respective top layer.
+The first is with the build plate starting at the top of the resin bath and moving downwards, submerging into the resin as the part is being cured on each respective top layer.
 In this method, the liquid resin is spread with a recoater blade to create a smooth surface before UV beam exposure.
-The UV laser or DLP projection is above the resin, beaming downward onto the surface.
+The UV laser or DLP projection is above the resin, beaming down onto the surface.
 Each layer cycle hardens the resin on the layer beneath.
-This is often found on older platforms as well as large format machines.
+This is often found on older platforms as well as large-format machines.

 SLA materials are typically engineered to act like traditional thermoplastics but are thermoset polymers.
 After printing, SLA materials go through a UV cure in a specialized light chamber to ensure all material is fully hardened.
 Sacrificial support structures are used in the SLA process to enable overhanging features.
 These supports are manually removed and residual features can be easily sanded.